 Written examples of the applications of these refund policies are available, upon request, from the Financial Assistance & Planning Office.

 Banking Services Agreement

 Institutions are required to post any contracts or agreements establishing arrangements between the institution and a third party servicer or financial institution.
 Contract information between Keystone College and Penn East Federal Credit Union is available here.

 Code of Conduct & Statement of Ethical Principles

-All staff of the Office of Financial Assistance and Planning at Keystone College adheres to the Code of Conduct and Statement of Ethical Principles of the National Association of Student Financial Aid Administrators (NASFAA) of which Keystone College is a participating member.
+All staff of Student Central at Keystone College adheres to the Code of Conduct and Statement of Ethical Principles of the National Association of Student Financial Aid Administrators (NASFAA) of which Keystone College is a participating member.

 NASFAA Code of Conduct for Institutional Financial Aid Professionals

 An institutional financial aid professional is expected to always maintain exemplary standards of professional conduct in all aspects of carrying out his or her responsibilities, specifically including all dealings with any entities involved in any manner in student financial aid, regardless of whether such entities are involved in a government sponsored, subsidized, or regulated activity.
 In doing so, a financial aid professional should: